MariaFernandaOrtega/Master-Thesis/README.md

 ## How to Use This Repository
 - To review the data, navigate to `/data`.
+Pleased note that all sources where obtain from international organizations that provide free acess to their data.
 - For  the preprocessing code (e.g. import data, clean data, and get the final dataset), check `data_preprocessing.qmd`.
 - For the code for the models implementation and evaluation, check `model_code.ipynb`.
 - To see the visual results, explore the `/figures` directory.